methnen/m-chart/README.md

 * Updated Handsontable to the latest stable version (5.0.0)
 * Major restructuring changes to meet [WordPress Plugins directory requirements](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#the-guidelines)
 	* Switched default graphing library to [Chart.js](https://www.chartjs.org) (2.7.2)
-		* Chart.js is more limited in functionality than Highcharts and the features of the core plugin as scaled back to reflect this
+		* Chart.js is more limited in functionality than Highcharts and the features of the core plugin are scaled back to reflect this
 			* Chart types are reduced and customizability is limited
 	* Removed Highcharts completely from the core plugin
 		* To continue using Highcharts install the [M Chart Highcharts Library](https://github.com/methnen/m-chart-highcharts-library/) plugin